 The out-of-the-box Debian experience on RamNode has improved drastically in recent days, but it can still be quite a chore to get your vanilla VPS to the point where it’s ready for the challenges of the hostile, wild west climate of the Internet.
 That’s why I wrote a script that will get your RamNode hosted Debian VPS tuned, hardened and fit for production use in the fastest possible time.

-When I originally wrote my RamNode/Debian primer script, the default installation of Debian on RamNode was frankly awful.
-There were superfluous i386 packages mixed in on x86_64 installs by default, an entire crufty, early 2000’s style LAMP stack, Sendmail, BIND… the list goes on.
+RamNode is one of the fastest, most cost-effective VPS solutions around.
+But when I originally wrote my RamNode/Debian primer script, it was because the default installation of Debian on RamNode was frankly awful.
+There were superfluous i386 packages mixed in on x86_64 installs by default, an entire crufty, early 2000’s style LAMP stack, Sendmail, BIND, SAMBA… the list goes on.
 I liked RamNode a lot as a host, but I wound up spending far too much time cleaning up the default installation for people, eventually leading me to write ramnode-bootstrap.sh to automate the process.

 Today the situation is thankfully much better than it was.
 RamNode offers two vanilla Debian installation choices for their OpenVZ VPSes: 64-bit, and 64-bit Minimal.
 Both are far, far more sane than previous iterations, and neither has the strange mixture of architectures and packages that previous versions suffered from.
 Thankfully, my script does a lot more than just purge junk packages for a clean starting point.